griefertroll101/Yaml-model-files-for-LMS/README.md

 # Yaml Model Files For LMS
 Note: This is maintained by GrieferTroll in the LM Studio discord.
 Please do not bother Yags or Yorkie they have better stuff to do.
 DM me if a issue is here or use the issues tab here.

-# Issue atm found regarding lmstudio-community qwen 4B quants will try for to fix
+# Issue atm found regarding lmstudio-community qwen 4B quants will try for to fix on my end but you can just move it to the Unsloth folder and it'll be fine/fixed

 Plan to add MLX but may be a week or 2 before I do.